-In addition, those who lack an adequate credit history have more options available to establish one.
+- Fewer Resources – Those with low credit scores may have fewer options than those who have zero credit scores.
 For example, new immigrants to Canada and students can take advantage of unique credit products that don’t require a credit history.
 Many large and established financial institutions offer banking and credit packages designed to cater to this demographic of borrowers.
 However, those with low credit scores will usually not have the privilege of qualifying for these products.

 How Can You Build Credit When You Have Zero Credit?